JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 </p>
 <span class="caption" STYLE="font-size:85%"> A typical mutation accumulation (MA) experiment, in which n lines are bred for t generations.
 In the main dataset from from Monroe et al., $n=107$ and $t = 25$.
 Source: [Halligan & Keightley](http://www.homepages.ed.ac.uk/pkeightl//publications/halligan-keightley-2009.pt=df). </span>

-A rigorous but time-consuming approach to experimentally minimise the effect of selection is a so-called mutation accumulation experiment in which the experimenter randomly selects the organism that will give rise to the next generation[^4].
-This makes reproductive success independent of fitness.
-Repeating the process for multiple generations results in the accumulation of mutations untouched by selection.
-Repeating it in parallel reveals if certain mutations arise more frequently than others.
+A rigorous but time-consuming approach to experimentally minimise the effect of selection is a so-called mutation accumulation experiment in which one randomly selects the organism that will give rise to the next generation[^4].
+The random selection rules out natural selection by making reproductive success independent of fitness.
+Repeating the process for multiple generations results in the accumulation of mutations untouched by selection; repeating it in parallel reveals if certain mutations arise more frequently than others (see Figure).

 [^4]: Mutation accumulation experiments only work for asexually reproducing organisms.